Usage Features

 • LONG RANGE OMNI-DIRECTIONAL

-This parameter is YES for active RFID tags, some passive UHF RFID tags (not inlays) which provide 360° read angle thanks to their special design, and UHF RFID inlays featuring double dipole antenna.
+This parameter is YES for all active RFID tags, UHF RFID tags featuring double dipole antenna and some other passive UHF RFID tags that provide 360° read angle thanks to their special design.

 • USAGE NOTES